andre487/kv-keeper.js/README.md

 Key-value storage for JS that wraps IndexedDB with fallback to LocalStorage

-  * Very light, 1.8KiB in gzip.
+  * Very light: 3.8KiB minified and 1.6KiB in gzip.
   * Can store much data when IndexedDB is available.
   * Simple LS-like interface with Node.js-like callbacks.